 Welcome!
 We are so glad to see you.
 Please feel free to take your time, ask questions and generally enjoy yourselves.
-As you’re aware, the recalcitrant weather has set the plants totally off schedule – we went through a particularly dry and mild winter, then spring arrived with a heat wave in tow and reverted back to winter in the month of April and, May is only just warming up!
+As you’re aware, the recalcitrant weather has set the plants totally off schedule – we went through a particularly dry and mild winter, then spring arrived with a heat wave in tow and reverted back to winter in the month of April and now, May is blissfully beautiful!
 Several plants are late and a few brave ones flowered early.
 So, be at liberty to use your imagination wherever and whenever.
 We’ve given up all expectations of timely blooms.

 Our small, suburban garden has limitations and constraints but in no way does it limit one’s creativity and personal expression.

 Start your visit with the front garden.
-The fence was designed to delineate the garden as well as to invite viewing.
-Similarly,the brick walkway is designed to be visually interesting while connecting street to house.
+The fence along the street was designed to delineate the garden as well as to invite viewing.
+Similarly, the brick walkway is designed to be visually interesting while connecting street to house.
 The two flower beds near the house contain many bulbs and herbaceous perennials to provide color and texture through the growing seasons.
 Until last week the multitude of tulips were rendering this area into a riot of color.
 Above, are the window boxes which are changed seasonally.
 The rose arch has clematis and a New Dawn rose and provides an annual hideaway for nesting birds.
 Notice the tiny areas of lawn are not pristine grass – instead, its a mix of plants that support insect life.
 This year, we’re trialing Eco-Grass from Prairie Moon Nurseries.

 Be at liberty to take a break on this porch under the shade of the umbrella.
 The hummingbirds might choose to visit!